martinosorb/mistex/README.md

 python -m mistex --pdf my_file.md my_out_file.pdf
 ```

-Note that auxiliary files are saved in a temporary directory.
+Note that auxiliary files are saved in a separate directory.
 By default, this
 is a folder called `latex_cache/your_input_filename`, placed in the output directory.
 If your file contains sensitive information, when you're done compiling, you may want to remove it.
+You can choose a custom cache directory with `--cachedir mydir`.